Grab FREE Ebook on Getting the First 1K Visits To Your Website

 #1.
 Make Keyword Research

-Making keyword research helps you find content ideas on what people are really searching for.
-Having your own ideas about which content to write is all good but there are questions you must ask yourself first.
+Making keyword research helps you find content ideas for what people are searching for.
+Having your own ideas about which content to write is all good, but there are questions you must ask yourself first.

-If you write just about anything that comes to your mind, you are likely to write content that you will only read by yourself.
+If you write just about anything that comes to your mind, you will likely write content that you will only read yourself.
 This is because no one is searching for it.

-So, how do you find content ideas for topics people are searching about?
+So, how do you find content ideas for topics people are searching for?

 Forums.
-Forums are internet communities where users get to interact with other users on a certain topic.
+Forums are internet communities where users interact with others on a certain topic.
 People post Questions in various forums looking for answers and solutions.

 i.e. What are the best Free VPNs?